 Ways to reach Machu Picchu:

-- Easiest and Most Expensive: Take a train from Cusco or Ollantaytambo to Aguas Calientes, Spend a night there and next day either take a bus to Machu Picchu or take the steps like most people
+- Easiest and Most Expensive: Take a train from Cusco or Ollantaytambo to Aguas Calientes, Spend a night there and the next day either take a bus to Machu Picchu or take the steps like most people

 - Cheapest: Take a colectivo from Cusco to Ollantaytambo and follow the train tracks to reach Aguas Calientes, Spend a night there and next day hike to Machu Picchu